Combinatorial optimization and reasoning with graph neural networks: Limitations and Research Directions

-\paragraph{Programmatic primitives} While existing work in algorithmic reasoning already can use GNNs to align with data structure-backed iterative algorithms comfortably, there exist many domains and constructs that are of high interest to CO but are still not explicitly treated by this emerging area.
-As only a few examples, we highlight \emph{string algorithms}, which are very common in \emph{bioinformatics}, and explicitly supporting \emph{recursive} primitives, for which any existing GNN executor would eventually run out of representational capacity.
+\paragraph{Programmatic primitives} Existing work in algorithmic reasoning has produced GNN architectures that are capable of fitting certain classes of iterative algorithms and data structures.
+That being said, there exist many kinds of reasoning primitives that are of high interest to CO but are still not explicitly treated by this emerging area.
+As only a few examples, we highlight string algorithms, very common in bioinformatics, and explicitly supporting recursive primitives for which any existing GNN executor would eventually run out of representational capacity.

-\paragraph{Perceptive CO} Significant strides have already been made to use GNNs to strengthen \emph{abstractified} CO pipelines.
-Further efforts are needed to support combinatorial reasoning over \emph{real-world inputs} as most CO problems are ultimately designed as proxies for solving them.
+\paragraph{Perceptive CO} Significant strides have already been made to use GNNs to strengthen abstractified CO pipelines.
+Further efforts are needed to support combinatorial reasoning over real-world inputs as most CO problems are ultimately designed as proxies for solving them.
 Our algorithmic reasoning section hints at a few possible blueprints for supporting this, but all of them are still in the early stages.
-One issue still untackled by prior research is how to meaningfully \emph{extract variables} for the CO optimizer when they are not trivially given.
-While natural inputs pose several such challenges for the CO pipeline, it is equally important to keep in mind that \emph{``nature is not an adversary''}---even if the underlying problem is \textsf{NP}-hard, the instances provided in practice may well be effectively solvable with fast heuristics.
+One issue still untackled by prior research is how to meaningfully extract variables for the CO optimizer when they are not trivially given.
+While natural inputs pose several such challenges for the CO pipeline, it is equally important to keep in mind that ``nature is not an adversary''---even if the underlying problem is \textsf{NP}-hard, the instances provided in practice may well be effectively solvable with fast heuristics, or, in some cases, exactly.

 \paragraph{Building a generic implementation framework for GNNs for CO} Although implementation frameworks for GNNs have now emerged, it is still cumbersome to integrate GNN and machine learning into state-of-the-art solvers for the practitioners.
-Hence, developing a kind of modeling language for integrating ML methods that abstracts from technical details remains an open challenge and is key for adopting machine learning and GNN approaches in the real world.
+Hence, developing a kind of modeling language for integrating ML methods that abstracts from technical details remains an open challenge and is key for adopting machine learning and GNN approaches in the real world, some of the early attempts are discussed in the next section.

-\section{Implementation frameworks}
+\section{Implementation Frameworks}